DSPy: In-Context Learning for Extreme Multi-Label Classification

 Class Definition

-Defines a new class
+Defines a new class EscoRankSignature

-that inherits fromdspy.Signature
+that inherits from dspy.Signature

 .
 This class specifies the signature for the Rank module on the ESCO job vacancy dataset.